 PDFs contain a digital signature that allows you to tell different documents apart.
 Hypothesis started using these fingerprints in 2016 to make sure that multiple users who all download the same copy of a PDF could see each others’ notes.
 In the LMS app, this means uploading the same PDF multiple times in a course site will result in annotations syncing across those copies.

-How do I make two copies of a PDF that have different fingerprints?
+How do I make multiple copies of a PDF with different fingerprints?

 Don’t just copy the PDF…

 When you copy a PDF (for example, in a file manager), you also copy the fingerprint, meaning that Hypothesis will view your copy as if it were the original document.

 …instead, use the re-fingerprinter utility at DocDrop.